laurynas-biveinis/unodb/README.md

 To enable inconclusive cppcheck diagnostics, add `-DCPPCHECK_AGGRESSIVE=ON` CMake option.

-To generate coverage reports using lcov, add `-DCOVERAGE=ON` CMake option.
+To generate coverage reports on tests, fuzzers excluded, using lcov, add `-DCOVERAGE=ON` CMake option.

 Google Test and DeepState are used for testing.
 There will be no unit tests for each private implementation class.
 For DeepState, both